George

 Mr. Marshall holds bachelors and masters degrees in

-political science with a focus on communications from
+political science with a focus on political communications from

 the University of Rhode Island and Brown University,